d-kirsanov/truthseekers/README.md

 ### 2. AI OR GENETIC ENGINEERING

-This i model as a +10 bonus to everyone's IQ (thanks to AI assistants and/or better genetics).
+This I model as a +10 bonus to everyone's IQ (thanks to AI assistants and/or better genetics).

 Higher IQ means less errors, more discovery of truth, and more broadcasting.
 As a result, volume of truth doubles to 8000, and the error drops down to 0.3; it then very slowly rebounds to about 0.4 but still stays better than in pre-AI time.